echamudi/cham-jp-deck/README.md

 Filter the deck `"deck:JP Yomi Ezzat" (tag:kanji_jitenon_kanken1jyun or tag:kanji_jitenon_kanken1 or tag:kanji_jitenon_kanken1alt)` and suspend them.

+### I found an entry that doesn't have any details JMDict and KANIDIC.

+Yep.

+- Some letters in Kanji Kentei level 1 are not found in KANJIDIC.
+Use this filter `"deck:JP Yomi Ezzat" kanjidic_details:"" tag:kanji` to suspend them.
+- Some words exist in external sources (e.g. Wanikani or ManyThings) but they don't exist in JMdict.
+Use this filter `"deck:JP Yomi Ezzat" jmdict_details:[] -tag:kanji` to suspend them.

 ### Is there audio in this deck?

 No :(, I can't find open source audio sources that I can use here.